Iran’s leader rejects call to surrender, saying US intervention would cause ‘irreparable damage’

 Strikes in and around Tehran

+Iran’s police force acknowledged the strike hours later, saying that Israel hit its central command buildings in Tehran and wounded some officers, without saying how many.

-The latest Israeli strikes hit one facility used to make uranium centrifuges and another that made missile components, the Israeli military said.
-It said it had intercepted 10 missiles overnight as Iran’s retaliatory barrages diminish.
-The U.N. nuclear watchdog said Israel struck two centrifuge production facilities in and near Tehran.
+In addition, the U.N. nuclear watchdog agency said, Israel hit two centrifuge-production facilities in and near Tehran.

-The Israeli military said it also carried out strikes in western Iran, hitting missile storage sites and a loaded missile launcher.

-Israeli strikes have hit several nuclear and military sites, killing top generals and nuclear scientists.
-A Washington-based Iranian human rights group said at least 585 people, including 239 civilians, have been killed and more than 1,300 wounded.
+Israel’s air campaign has struck several nuclear and military sites, killing top generals and nuclear scientists.
+A Washington-based Iranian human rights group said at least 585 people, including 239 civilians, have been killed in Iran and more than 1,300 wounded.

 Iran has fired fewer missiles as the conflict has worn on.
 It has not explained the decline, but Israel has targeted launchers and other infrastructure related to the missiles.

+Some U.S. diplomats and their families at the U.S. embassy in Israel were evacuated Wednesday, according to two U.S. officials who spoke on condition of anonymity to describe sensitive diplomatic movements.
+A number of diplomats left on a government plane shortly before U.S. Ambassador to Israel Mike Huckabee announced that the embassy was making evacuation plans for private American citizens, the officials said.

-Israel on Wednesday eased some of the restrictions that it had imposed on daily life when Iran began firing missiles, lifting a ban on small gatherings and allowing workplaces to reopen as long as there is a shelter nearby.
+By Wednesday, Israel eased some of the restrictions that it had imposed on civilians when Iran launched its retaliatory attack, allowing gatherings of up to 30 people and letting workplaces reopen as long as there is a shelter nearby.

+Schools are closed, and many business remain shuttered, but Israel’s decision to reverse its ban on gatherings and office work signals confidence that its attacks have limited Iran’s missile capabilities.

 Casualties mount in Iran